Bringing Vintage Aircraft to Life since 2010

 6th October 1940

 Coastal towns and targets of interest come under attack during the day from Luftwaffe fighter-bombers.
-Meanwhile the RAF target barges at Dutch ports amongst other targets.
+The Royal Air Force target barges at Dutch ports.

 Due to items being taken from crashed aircraft by members of the public, Lord Beaverbook, Minister of Aircraft Production, asks the public, in a statement, to refrain from doing so.